popeil97/IDD-Fa18-Lab1/README.md

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

-**I picked the pins that were connecting the processing component to the rest of the board. **
+**I picked pins that were connecting the processing component to the rest of the board.
+From there I intercepted those signals and sent them to my LED light, effectively lighting it**

 ### 3. Build your light!